-PREVIEW: NBC begins unwrapping 2021 Christmas specials
+Preview: NBC begins unwrapping 2021 Christmas specials

 “We have a couple stories that are just crazy cool and just amazing humans that we get to highlight and we really get to help and give a lot of money to, so they can like really, you know, have their dreams come true,” she said.
 “And because their dreams are also helping other people, so it’s a really cool thing to get to watch and these stories kind of unfold.”

-Watch “Christmas in Rockefeller Center” at 8 p.m. and “Kelly Clarkson Presents: When Christmas Comes Around” at 10 p.m. tonight on NBC4.
+“Christmas in Rockefeller Center” at 7 p.m. and “Kelly Clarkson Presents: When Christmas Comes Around” at 9 p.m.